 Components of a Modern Battery Lab

-• NI SystemLink Enterprise—Scalable, self-hosted enterprise software for managing product validation, production test operations, and life cycle analytics.
+• NI SystemLink Enterprise—Scalable, self-hosted enterprise software for managing product validation, test operations, and life cycle analytics.
 Refer to SystemLink Enterprise Overview for more information.

 • PAtools Test Generator Machine—PC used to generate PAtools tests from SystemLink test plans to run on a specific test station.